Goidz/music_pic/README.md

 ## Bug fixes and ToDo:

 + Couldn't figure out how to shuffle the questions with a minimal amount of repitition.
    I discovered and used The Durstenfeld Shuffle.
    It seems like it might shuffles slightly better than the Fisher Yates shuffle.
+   Using this method meant that the questions never repeated themselves in the same game.
-However shuffeling is a much more complex topic than I ever imagined and I am looking forward to finding a flawless algorythm.
+   However shuffeling is a much more complex topic than I ever imagined and I am looking forward to finding a "flawless" algorythm.
++ Have had many typing errors during the course of this project which has slowed down progress.
+   I need to improve my typing accuracy.
++ The search compilation of the questions took so much longer than I thought.
+   I would like to add more questions to the game in the future
++ I would also like to add a score card feature for when the user wants to use it at a game night.

+## Deployment:

++ In the repository section in GitHub, click on "MusicPic".
++ Click the 'Settings' in the middle near the top of the page.
++ On the left side of the page under "Code and Automation" select 'Pages' at the bottom of the section.
++ Under "Build and Deployment" > "Source" find the dropdown menu under "Branch" and select "Main".
++ Click the 'Save' button.
++ Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.